Multi-dimensional Evaluation of Empathetic Dialog Responses: Experimental Setup

 \subsection{Compared Methods}

+\textbf{Prior methods.}\, A few prior studies aim to design model-based metrics to measure conversational empathy, we include following methods:

-\textbf{\textit{Prior methods}}\,\, We compare to the following prior works:\\ $\bullet$ \textbf{\citet{sharma-etal-2020-computational}} use a bi-encoder model structure to jointly predict listener's communicative intent and extract rationales.
-The model is initialized with RoBERTa-base (125M)~\cite{liu2019roberta} with continued in-domain pretraining as discussed by~\citet{gururangan-etal-2020-dont}.
+\textbf{\citet{sharma-etal-2020-computational}} use a bi-encoder model initialized with RoBERTa-Base~\citep{liu2019roberta}, to jointly predict listener's communicative intent and extract rationales.
 The method is designed for single-round conversations thus we also report the single-round performances on our two multi-round dialogue datasets ESConv and Empeval.
-As we do not have rationale annotations on ESConv and Empeval datasets, we also disable the rationale extraction component on these datasets.

-$\bullet$ \textbf{\citet{welivita2021large}} use a customized structure based on RoBERTa-base (125M)~\cite{liu2019roberta}.
-The model additionally use an utterance level attention to aggregate hidden states of utterances within a dialogue window and train a classifier with the aggregated representation.
+\textbf{\citet{welivita2021large}} use a customized structure based on RoBERTa-Base~\cite{liu2019roberta}.
+The model additionally uses an utterance level attention to aggregate hidden states of utterances within a dialogue window to be used by the classifier.